inneralien/SimShop/docs/command_options.rst

 .. cmdoption:: -l, --list-tests

-   List all available tests.  |SIM| will recursively search from the current directory for any file that ends with the extension .cfg and when found will list all tests described in those files.
+   List all available tests.
+SimShop will recursively search from the current directory for any file that ends with the extension .cfg and when found will list all tests described in those files.